-Michael has over 20 years of experience advising companies on customer, brand, and go-to-market strategies, as well as the communication and design systems driven by those strategies.
-Michael’s ability to solve a broad set of underlying business challenges comes from his extensive knowledge of insight methodologies, strong conceptual and strategic skills, knack for identifying what matters to executives, and acute sense for clarifying the complicated while unearthing critical issues.
+Michael has over 20 years of experience advising companies on the customer, brand, and go-to-market strategies, as well as the communication and design systems driven by those strategies.
+Michael’s ability to solve a broad set of underlying business challenges comes from his extensive knowledge of insight methodologies, strong conceptual and strategic skills, a knack for identifying what matters to executives, and acute sense for clarifying the complicated while unearthing critical issues.

 Michael has successfully led multiple engagements for a wide variety of B2B and B2C Fortune 500 clients including GE, IBM, DuPont, Boeing, CDW, Cargill, Textron, KeyCorp, Kohler, and United Airlines, as well as mid-sized companies, such as the College of American Pathologists, Sea Ray Boats, the Syfy Channel, and the Blue Bird Bus Company.
 He has designed, conducted, and analyzed extensive market research; developed comprehensive customer and brand strategies; managed large teams toward far-reaching solutions; and guided executives toward consensus and clarity around contentious strategic issues.